QuartzWarrior/DiscordToolsGO/README.md

 This program validates Discord Nitro gift codes by making a GET request to the Discord API.
 Codes are classified as "valid" or "invalid" based on the API response.
 Run with `go run main.go`.

+## DiscordPasswordChanger

+This Go program changes the password of Discord accounts using account tokens.
+It makes a PATCH request to the Discord API and confirms the password change based on the API response.
+Run with `go run main.go`.

 ## Usage

 Ensure all tokens are valid Discord tokens with DiscordTokenChecker.
 If `tokens.txt` is empty, you will be prompted to input tokens when running the programs.
 Use the command `go run main.go` to run a program.